 3. Use Two-Factor Authentication

-Consider implementing two-factor authentication for added security.
+Consider implementing two-factor authentication and biometric access measures for added security.
 Two-factor authentication is a security method that adds an additional layer of security–a factor–to the authentication process, first via a password, then a biometric factor.

 This means that attackers will have to successfully crack the first factor and the second factor to access your data.

 Thus, always check with your vendors that handle sensitive data if they offer two-factor authentication for all your business accounts.
 It is good practice to familiarize yourself with auth protocols such as SAML or OAuth, which are often used in these permissions.

 4. Limit Employee Access and Authority to Install Software

 Only give access to systems, programs, and applications to those employees who need access to get their job done.